irazer19/HLD/api_design/api_design.md

 To enable this, we must manually specify the flag withCredentials = true for the request.
 The Access-Control-Allow-Credentials header in the server's response must also be set as true. <br/>

+### Authentication & Authorization:
+1. Authentication refers to the procedure through which our API verifies who the user is.
+2. Authorization is controlling what the user has access to.

+#### HTTP basic authentication:
+HTTP basic authentication is a rudimentary scheme that verifies a client through username and password authentication.
+It encodes the user's username and password in Base64 and embeds it into its Authorization header. <br/>

+#### API keys:
+API keys deal with the shortcomings of HTTP basic authentication by replacing the encoded username and password with a generated string.
+With API key authentication, the application forwards its assigned API key in the header of its request.
+When the server receives the said request, it looks up the API key in its database in hopes of verifying the application.
+Because the API is separate from the user’s username and password, any security breach will be limited to the API. <br/>
+Disadvantage: Need another authorization protocol alongside them, or else attackers can gain access to API keys and subsequent permissions. <br/>

+#### JSON Web Token (JWT):
+A JSON Web Token (JWT) is an open standard that’s a compact and self-sufficient method for safely transferring data between entities in the form of JSON objects.
+JWTs are a collection of encrypted strings denoting a header, a payload, and a signature that travel through HTTP requests.
+Unlike the previous protocols, tokens can be used for both authentication and authorization purposes because they carry information about the token's holder. <br/>

+JSON Web Tokens (JWTs) are composed of three main parts:
+1. Header: The header typically consists of two parts: Type of the token: This is usually "JWT".
+Signing algorithm: This specifies the algorithm used to sign the token, such as HMAC SHA256 or RSA.
+2. Payload: The payload contains the claims, which are statements about an entity (typically, the user) and additional metadata.
+3. Signature: The signature is used to verify the token's integrity and authenticity.
+It is created by taking the encoded header, the encoded payload, a secret, and the algorithm specified in the header, and then signing them.

+A complete JWT looks like this: xxxxx.yyyyy.zzzzz, where xxxxx is the Base64Url encoded header, yyyyy is the Base64Url encoded payload, and zzzzz is the signature. <br/>

+#### API keys and tokens may seem similar, but there are a few key differences:
+1. API keys only serve to identify the client, whereas tokens carry more information with them, such as their source, the identifier, and other metadata.
+This extra information is helpful for authorization purposes.
+2. Tokens are structured to contain a header and a payload.
+API keys are just generated strings.

+#### Steps using jwt:
+1. The user provides their credentials (e.g., username and password) to the authentication server.
+2. The server checks the credentials.
+If they are correct, the server generates a JWT.
+3. The server sends the JWT to the client (e.g., web browser).
+The client stores the JWT, typically in local storage or a cookie.
+4. For subsequent requests to protected resources, the client includes the JWT in the HTTP Authorization header using the Bearer schema: Authorization: Bearer <token>.
+5. The server verifies the JWT by checking the signature and ensuring the token has not expired and is valid.
+6. Server grants or denies access based on the JWT's validity.